 All of these will be examined at the end of Year 11.

 Exam Board: OCR

-Qualification: A Level English Literature / English Language
+Qualification: A-Level English Literature

-For component 2, students explore the Gothic Literature genre applying what they learn about the language, style and structure of this genre to an unseen text.
-They also complete a comparative response to a question on Angela Carter’s The Bloody Chamber and Mary Shelley’s Frankenstein.
+For component 2, students explore the Gothic Literature genre applying what they learn about the language, style and structure of this genre to an unseen Gothic text.
+They also complete a comparative response to a question on Angela Carter’s The Bloody Chamber and Bram Stoker’s Dracula.